 Articles are usually published live on our website usually within one week after our receipt of the Article Processing Charge.
 A DOI is issued soon thereafter.
 The total time from our receipt of initial submissions to article publication on our website varies from two weeks if few revisions are needed to about two months in cases of longer author turn-around of needed revisions.

 This depends on the indexing service.
 We have no control over this.
 For example, Google Scholar usually indexes published articles within two weeks.
 However, we've noticed much variance in this with some articles taking 2-3 days and others several weeks.
+We encourage authors to post their published articles in repositories and academic social media such as ResearchGate or Academia.edu to facilitate indexing.

 All articles published in the Journal of International Scholarship are freely available online (open access) to promote the dissemination of knowledge.
 Check our Archives page to locate issues and articles.